 On August 11, 2016 infielder Eduardo Escobar moved from shortstop to the mound at Target Field in the ninth inning with the Twins trailing the Houston Astros 15-6 and allowed just one hit but no runs as he retired the Astros on 16 pitches.
 Escobar was the sixth pitcher used by the Twins in the first game of a doubleheader.
 Box Score.

-Nine different Twins position players have now pitched on twelve different occasions for the Minnesota Twins.
+Ten different Twins position players have now pitched on fourteen different occasions for the Minnesota Twins.